sara-nl/spparks_hpc/vtk_utils/README.md

 ## Usage of the Python scripts
 The Python scripts in this folder assume the experiments `vHpdV_i` are stored within a compressed TAR file (`.tar.gz`).

-The script `main_dataformat.py` parses this structure, extracts the VTK data, and organizes it into HDF5 datasets for further analysis or machine learning applications.
+The script `main_dataformat.py` parses this structure, extracts the VTK data, and saves it into HDF5 datasets for further analysis or machine learning applications.
 ### Requirements
 Prepare the environment:
 ```